E3SM-Project/pace/README.md

-Performance Analytics for Climate Experiments (PACE)
+Performance Analytics for Computational Experiments (PACE)
 ================================================================================

-PACE is a collection of tools to summarize performance data collected from E3SM experiements to derive insights and make them accessible through a web portal.
+PACE is a framework designed to aggregate and summarize performance data collected from scientific applications like E3SM to derive insights and make them accessible through a web portal.

 Quick Start
 --------------------------------------------------------------------------------